juanluisbaptiste/docker-otrs/README.md

  - If after upgrade you can't login with any account, delete the cookies for your OTRS website and try again.
 - If you get an 500 error after login it could mean that a module could not be automatically upgraded.
 Check the container output and look for the messages about modules upgrade.

-Remember to remove the `OTRS_UPGRADE` variable from the docker-compose file afterwards.
+:heavy_exclamation_mark: Remember to remove the `OTRS_UPGRADE=yes` from the docker-compose file environment variables afterwards.

 ## Enabling debug mode